furkanmeraloglu/Twits/README.md

 - Like/Retweet/Comment/Bookmark Tweets
 - User Profiles
 - Explore Section associated with tweets' #tags
+- Comment, like, bookmark notifications shown on the navbar
 ## Upcoming Features and Ongoing Fixes

-- Notifications and Live Updates on the counts of Likes, Retweets, Bookmarks, Comments
-- Adaptation of Vue.js on frontend operations
+- Adaptation of Vue.js on frontend operations (live updates and animations)
-- Modifications on responsiveness of the frontend
+- Mobile first frontend improvements in terms of the responsiveness of the app.
 ## Run the Project

 - For Those Using [Homestead](https://laravel.com/docs/8.x/homestead)